-Type XII Medieval Sword was popular between 1200 and 1350.
-During the era, medieval swords dedicated to cuting, as opposed to thrusting, were the norm.
-Strong single handed wide weapons, these battle ready swords were capable of delivery brutal blows to facing opponents.
-Based on a design belonging to the late 13th, century, the Type XII medieval sword is an interesting example.
-In essence, the battle ready sword design has become a signature type of the 13th and 14th C. While the straight guard and the Oakeshott Type XII blade is not an unlikely pairing, the fitting of a “Brazil Nut” pommel, seen mainly on medieval swords of Germanic regions of Europe, makes this weapon unique in its own right.
+Based on the swords of the late 13th, century, the Type X medieval sword is an interesting example.
+While the straight guard and the Type X blade (Oakeshott) was not an unlikely pairing, the fitting of a “Brazil Nut” pommel, seen mainly on medieval swords of Germanic regions of Europe, makes this weapon unique in its own right.

 Fittings : Mild Steel